Charles J. Guiteau: In media

-The life of Guiteau, focusing on his psychological disturbances and his plan to kill Garfield, is the subject of "Portrait of an Assassin", a radio play by James Agate Jr., produced as Episode 1125 of CBS Radio Mystery Theater and was first broadcast on October 8, 1980, where Guiteau was played by John Lithgow.
+The life of Guiteau, focusing on his psychological disturbances and his plan to kill Garfield, is the subject of 1980's "Portrait of an Assassin", a radio play by James Agate Jr. Produced as Episode 1125 of CBS Radio Mystery Theater, Guiteau was voiced by John Lithgow.

-Guiteau is depicted in Stephen Sondheim and John Weidman's musical Assassins, wherein he mentors Sara Jane Moore, who attempted to assassinate Gerald Ford.
-Guiteau sings parts of "I am Going to the Lordy" in the musical's song "The Ballad of Guiteau".
+Guiteau is depicted in Stephen Sondheim and John Weidman's musical Assassins as a mentor of Sara Jane Moore, who attempted to assassinate Gerald Ford.

-In season 28 episode 3 of the 2016 PBS documentary series American Experience, Guiteau was portrayed by Will Janowitz in Murder of a President.

-In the American Dad! episode "Garfield and Friends", Hayley Smith uses Guiteau's DNA to revive him and uses him like a bloodhound to track down a revived Garfield.
+In the American Dad! episode "Garfield and Friends", Hayley Smith uses Guiteau's DNA to revive him, then uses him like a bloodhound to track down a revived Garfield.

 The Ramblin' Jack Elliott song "The Death of Mister Garfield" recounts the assassination and the reactions of a fictional witness.
 Johnny Cash learned the song from Elliott, and later recorded a re-worked version as "Mr. Garfield".

-In the alternate history short story "I Shall Have a Flight to Glory" by Michael P. Kube-McDowell in the 1992 anthology Alternate Presidents edited by Mike Resnick, Guiteau and Garfield are allies against Samuel J. Tilden, who has become a tyrannical president.
+In the alternate history short story "I Shall Have a Flight to Glory" by Michael P. Kube-McDowell from 1992's anthology Alternate Presidents edited by Mike Resnick, Guiteau and Garfield are allies against Samuel J. Tilden, who has become a tyrannical president.

-In Death by Lightning, a Netflix 4-part series based on the 2011 book Destiny of the Republic by Candice Millard, depicted are the election and presidency of James A. Garfield (Michael Shannon), as well as how his path crossed with the deluded admirer Guiteau (Matthew Macfadyen).
+On screen, Guiteau has been portrayed by: